Beyond borders: refugee stories of hope, strength and change

 Group of youth performing on the stage in a refugee camp.

-“I don’t just want to report on humanitarian issues; I want to be a leading voice from within the refugee community, working for a major media organisation,” shares Ala’.
+“I don’t just want to report on humanitarian issues; I want to be a leading voice from within the refugee community, working for a major media organisation,” shares Alaa’.

 “I don’t just want to report on humanitarian issues; I want to be a leading voice from within the refugee community, working for a major media organisation.”

-Carrying dreams for a life beyond fences, Douaa is a mother of 3 children and a Syrian refugee living in a refugee camp.
+Carrying dreams for a life beyond fences, Doaa is a mother of 3 children and a Syrian refugee living in a refugee camp.

-Douaa is seeking to change her life by keeping herself busy and improving and developing her skills through training.
-Through training she has recevied a grant.
-She has used this to launch a hydroponic farming initiative, turning innovation into income and supporting her family’s future.
+Doaa is seeking change by keeping herself busy, learning new skills, and taking part in training opportunities.
+Through one of these trainings, she received a grant which she used to launch a hydroponic farming initiative, turning innovation into income and supporting her family’s future.

 She says that everything she does is for her children.
 Her dream is to leave the camp and to gain an educational degree, she strives to see her children successful in their lives.